vsanin42/minishell/README.md

 NUMBER OF TIMES WE CHANGED PARSER: I
 - tester: https://github.com/LucasKuhn/minishell_tester

+# 6.12. by Zuzka
+- fixed redirectionwhenwe have single builtin executed in parent
+- adjusted folder structure
+- changed error meeesages to use perror and return errno where possible, must test still but for now looks good

 # 2-4.12 by Vlad
 - finished and fixed echo, -n and -nnn... handled
 - all builtins norm fixed